-Jing ZhaoAnalyst/Senior Analyst (now Associate), Denver
+Jing ZhaoAnalyst/Senior Analyst (now Manager), Denver

 This was one of the first projects I worked on at Analysis Group.
 As an analyst, my main responsibility was executing analytical tasks, such as collecting data, updating programming codes, preparing deliverables, helping to draft the manuscript, and disseminating the abstract, poster, and oral presentation.
 Later, as a senior analyst, I provided training for junior analysts, oversaw the work stream, provided quality control, participated in client calls, and brainstormed with the project manager and senior staff.
 We developed solutions to address the client’s needs.